 Water is drawn upwards through the Leca balls by a wick system, also known as capillary action: the liquid adheres to the material in the cavities and is propelled upward through the porous network by the water’s surface tension.
 The porous material can generally draw water up to about 6 inches.
 This is plenty of room for plants to establish their roots among the clay balls and absorb the water from them.

 Leca provides the structural support that soil otherwise would for the roots to grow and hold up the plant.
 A plant’s root system will expand, stretching through and around the Leca to find sources of water, which they absorb through their root hairs.
-In hydroponic or semi hydro systems, nutrient molecules in the water are absorbed by the roots and distributed throughout the plant.
-When you use Leca for your growing medium, a liquid hydroponics fertilizer is essential to provide nutrients to the plant to keep it happy.
+In all types of hydroponic systems, plant roots absorb nutrient molecules in the water and distribute them throughout the plant.
+When you use Leca as a growing medium, a liquid semi-hydroponics fertilizer is essential to provide nutrients to the plant to keep it happy.

 Unlike soil, Leca is an inorganic material and it provides no nutrients of its own.
 Added fertilizer in the water is the only way the growing plants can receive the nutrients they need to survive.